2005 Irish Masters

-The 2005 Fáilte Ireland Irish Masters was a professional ranking snooker tournament that took place between 6–13 March 2005 at the Citywest Hotel in Dublin, Republic of Ireland.
+The 2005 Fáilte Ireland Irish Masters was a professional ranking snooker tournament that took place between 6–13 March 2005 at the Citywest Hotel in Dublin, Ireland.
 This was the last time the tournament was run as a ranking event.

 Ronnie O'Sullivan won the title by defeating Matthew Stevens 10–8 in the final.

 Prize fund

 The breakdown of prize money for this year is shown below: